kanaria69/Mainecoco/README.md

-## I made a playlist for hiking.
-It has music from Peanuts, The Cranberries, and Eminem.
-I call it my Trail Mix.
+## Yesterday I confused the words "jacuzzi" and "yakuza".
+Now I'm in hot water with the Japanese mafia.